ariatophanes/ariatophanes/README.md

 Although, it may be intresting for you to check out some modules in which I've participated while working for LittleBitGames company:
 [Little Bit Modules](https://github.com/LittleBitOrganization)

-There is also cool test task I made for Kefir games company (and was successfully accepted):
+There is also cool test task I made for "Kefir Games" company that you may find interesting:
 [Asteroids](https://github.com/ariatophanes/asteroids-clone)